anyiheng119/anyiheng119.github.io/_pages/research.md

 ## Research Presentations

+"Personalized Real-Time Incentives for Customer Service Agents: An Intelligent Decision-Support System", ***Conference on Artificial Intelligence, Machine Learning, and Business Analytics*** in New York, NY.
+December, 2025.

-**Yiheng An**, Jia Li, Jeffrey Camm, Liang Hu, Qinqin Zhuge and Bingxin Jia (2025).
-"Personalized Real-Time Incentives for Customer Service Agents: An Intelligent Decision-Support System" Accepted talk at the *Conference on Information Systems and Technology (CIST)* in Atlanta, GA.
+"Personalized Real-Time Incentives for Customer Service Agents: An Intelligent Decision-Support System", ***Conference on Information Systems and Technology (CIST)*** in Atlanta, GA.
+October, 2025.

-**Yiheng An**, Jia Li, Jeffrey Camm, Liang Hu, Qinqin Zhuge and Bingxin Jia (2025).
-"IMPACT: An Inference-Driven Modeling Framework for Cost-Effective Incentive Allocation in Service Operations" Accepted talk at the 3rd Workshop on Causal Inference and Machine Learning in Practice at the *31st ACM ***SIGKDD*** Conference on Knowledge Discovery and Data Mining* in Toronto, ON, Canada.
+"IMPACT: An Inference-Driven Modeling Framework for Cost-Effective Incentive Allocation in Service Operations", the 3rd Workshop on Causal Inference and Machine Learning in Practice at the ***31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining*** in Toronto, ON, Canada.
+August, 2025.

-**Yiheng An**, Jia Li, Jeffrey D. Camm (2025).
-"Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics" Invited talk at the *35th Annual POMS Conference* in Atlanta, GA.
+"Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics", the ***Annual POMS Conference*** in Atlanta, GA.
+May, 2025.

-**Yiheng An**, Jia Li, Jeffrey D. Camm (2025).
-"Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics" Accepted talk at the *54th Annual Meeting of Southeast Decision Sciences Institute* in Greenville, SC.
+"Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics", ***Annual Meeting of Southeast Decision Sciences Institute (SEDSI)*** in Greenville, SC.
+January, 2025.

-**Yiheng An**, Jia Li, Jeffrey D. Camm (2024).
-"Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics" Talk given at *School of Business, Wake Forest University* in Winston Salem, NC.
+"Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics", ***School of Business, Wake Forest University*** in Winston Salem, NC.
+November, 2024.

 ## Work in Progress